 If I Wear Eyeglasses, How Should I Choose Between Contact Lenses and LASIK?

 There is little doubt that wearing glasses is not the optimal form of vision correction when it comes to vision performance.
 Contact lenses and LASIK both will correct your vision and eliminate a number of vision performance related issues induced by eyeglass correction.
 For example, nearsighted patients who wear eyeglass lenses to correct their myopia are subject to an effect called minification.
 Minification is the optical effect that glasses produce whereby objects actually appear smaller than they are.
 This may make them also appear farther away to some patients.
 While patients may adapt to this effect, it often creates a distorted sense of depth perception.
 This can be troubling for some patients who have occupations that require a good sense of depth perception.
 Tasks like operating heavy equipment or even other types of machinery can be a challenge with the minification effect.

-However, which option, contact lenses or LASIK provides better vision performance?
+Contact lenses or LASIK provides better vision performance?

 In the past 20-25 years, contact lenses have undergone dramatic attempts to achieve the strong desire of patients to “wear no lenses at all.”
 These changes began in the late 70’s with the introduction of Extended Wear Contact Lenses which were marketed and prescribed for patients to be worn continuously for as long as 30 days.
 This was indeed a very convenient type of vision correction option for patients and one in fact that patients truly desire.
 The personal goal of almost all patients is to have the most convenient form of vision correction.
 Unfortunately, after several years of widespread patient acceptance Extended Wear Contact Lenses did not demonstrate that they could in fact be worn for 30 days or even for considerably lesser times on a continuous basis without a worrisome incidence of significant complications.
 As a result, the desired convenience of “wearing no lenses at all” could not be achieved with contact lenses.
 After the FDA requested that the Extended Wear Contact Lenses be removed from the market, almost all contact lenses prescribed were worn on a daily basis and required that they be cleaned, disinfected and reinserted in patients’ eyes each and every day.
 This really did not meet the desire of most patients to “wear no lenses at all.”
 In order to improve the convenience of contact lens wear, contact lens manufacturers began to first improve on the contact lens care systems and solutions so that there would be much less care involved in maintaining the lenses and thus they would be more convenient.
 This in fact was achieved with a number of care products reducing the number of steps necessary and the number of actual solutions necessary to maintain the lenses.
 These solutions, typically called “Multipurpose” Solutions provide the ability to clean, rinse and disinfect soft contact lenses with a single solution.
-Further, along with this, considerable improvements were made in the manufacture of contact lenses so that they could be produced at exceedingly low cost.
-Because they were able to be produced for literally pennies, the contact lens manufacturers were now able to offer the next step in contact lens convenience-“Frequent Replacement Contact Lenses.”
-The Frequent Replacement Contact Lenses allowed patients to purchase boxes of lenses that could be discarded frequently, on a planned basis in order to avoid contact lens complications.
-The ultimate planned Replacement Contact Lenses are Daily Disposable Contact Lenses which are worn for a day at time and then discarded, eliminating the need for any care products or disinfection-certainly more convenient in terms of care but not really any more convenient in terms of being able to wake up and just start your day.
-In addition, because Frequent Replacement Contact Lenses were made of a newer generation of polymers that contained a greater amount of water, they were in fact able to allow the cornea to “breathe” more efficiently so that they would allow them to be kept more.

 What about comfort?